Doctor of Psychology (PsyD) in Clinical Psychology with Health Emphasis

 Program Prerequisites and Admissions Requirements

 Admission into our doctoral degree program is highly competitive.
-In order to be considered, at minimum you’ll need a bachelor’s degree with at least a 3.0 GPA, three letters of recommendation, and combined verbal and quantitative GRE scores above 300 (for fall 2022 admissions GRE scores are recommended but not required).
+In order to be considered, at minimum you’ll need a bachelor’s degree with at least a 3.0 GPA, three letters of recommendation, and combined verbal and quantitative GRE scores above 300.
+For fall 2023 admissions GRE scores (verbal, quantitative, writing sections) are optional.

-The PsyD Program at the School of Health Sciences of Touro College is awaiting approval from the NYS Department of Education.
+The PsyD Program at the School of Health Sciences of Touro College is approved by the NYS Department of Education.
 The program has been developed in accordance with APA accreditation guidelines and we intend to apply for APA accreditation at the earliest possible time.